dart-lang/language/working/1426-extension-types/feature-specification-implements-rep.md

 instance of `B` in a convenient way, it is not a mechanism that allows anything like "`V` is a subtype of `B`" to be a fact at run time (because `V` doesn't even exist at run time).*

+A compile-time error occurs if an inline class declaration _DV_ has two direct superinterfaces of the form `V1<T1 ..
+Tn>` and `V2<S1 ..
+Sm>` such that `V1` and `V2` resolve to the same declaration.

+*This rule is similar to a rule for non-inline classes that makes `class C implements B, B {}` an error.*

+Assume that an inline class declaration _DV_ has two superinterfaces, direct or indirect, of the form `V1<T1 ..
+Ts>` and `V2<S1 ..
+Ss>`.
+Assume that `V1` and `V2` both denote the same inline class declaration.
+A compile-time error occurs if `Tj` and `Sj` are not the same type, for any `j` in `1 .. s`.
+This rule applies also in the case where one or both of the two types is a raw type, and the actual type arguments have been computed by instantiation to bounds, or by any other implicit mechanism.

+In this rule 'same type' is defined as in the section [Runtime type equality operator][] in the null safety specification.

+[Runtime type equality operator]: https://github.com/dart-lang/language/blob/main/accepted/2.12/nnbd/feature-specification.md#runtime-type-equality-operator

+*This means that `Tj` and `Sj` are the same type if the normalized form of both types are structurally identical up to names of type variables.
+For instance, `prefix.C<int>` and `C<int>` are the same type if `prefix.C` and `C` resolve to the same class declaration, and similarly for `int`;
+`FutureOr<Object>` is the same type as `Object` because of the normalization; and `void Function<X>(X)` and `void Function<Y>(Y)` are the same type based on alpha equivalence (renaming of type variables).*

+Assume that an inline class declaration _DV_ has two superinterfaces, direct or indirect, of the form `V1<T1 ..
+Ts>` and `V2<S1 ..
+Ss>`.
+Assume that `V1` and `V2` both denote the same non-inline class declaration.
+A compile-time error occurs unless one of these types is a subtype of the other.

+*It follows that when _DV_ implements more than two such non-inline types, it is an error unless one of them is at least as specific as all the others.*

+Assume that an inline class declaration _DV_ has two superinterfaces, of the form `V1<T1 ..
+Ts>` and `V2<S1 ..
+Ss>`, where the former is a direct superinterface and the latter is indirect.
+Assume that `V1` and `V2` both denote the same non-inline class declaration.
+A compile-time error occurs if the former is not a subtype of the latter.

+*In other words, a more special inline type can implement a more special non-inline type, not a less special one or an unrelated one.*

 Let _DV_ be an inline class declaration named `V` with representation type `R` and assume that the `implements` clause of _DV_ includes the non-inline